 What is VPS Hosting?

-Virtual Private Server Hosting (VPS Hosting) is a virtualized hosting solution with specific memory, space, and CPU cores allocated to a single tenant and is located on a single parent server or cluster of parent servers.
+Virtual Private Server Hosting (VPS Hosting) is a virtualized hosting solution with specific memory, space, and CPU cores allocated to a single tenant and is located on a single parent server.
 Shared hosting, on the other hand, shares resources with hundreds, maybe even thousands of customers' websites.

 Businesses hosting on VPS gain benefits such as near-instant scalability and flexibility.
 VPS is one of the most affordable web solutions available on the market today, which can be a competitive advantage for your next web project.